User Manual

 AirPlay

-If you are using OS X 10.8 (“Mountain Lion”) you will have the ability to use BitPerfect to play music through an AirPlay device.
+If you are using OS X 10.8 (“Mountain Lion”) or higher you will have the ability to use BitPerfect to play music through an AirPlay device.
 There are, however, some limitations to BitPerfect’s ability to support AirPlay due to the way Apple has elected to configure the interface.
 AirPlay allows multiple devices to operate off the same AirPlay interface (for example, Airport Express and Apple TV).
 Users can normally select between these devices both from within iTunes and using the Audio Midi Setup console.
 However, Apple does not permit BitPerfect to make this selection.
 To compound this problem, the way the AirPlay device responds is different depending on whether you are using iTunes or a third-party App such as BitPerfect.
 What you will find is that when you use BitPerfect to play through AirPlay, it will only direct sound to the one AirPlay device selected in the Audio Midi Setup console.
 Changing the selected device within iTunes will have no effect on BitPerfect.
-We hope Apple will rectify this behavior in a future OS X update.
+We hope Apple will rectify this behaviour in a future OS X update.

-DRM, Home Sharing & iTunes Match
+DRM, Streaming Music Sources, Home Sharing & Apple Music

 Also, BitPerfect does not support files containing Digital Rights Management (DRM).
 These tend to be older files downloaded from Apple, and usually have the extension ".m4p".
+However, files downloaded from Apple Music for off-line listening also contain DRM and are not supported by BitPerfect.

 Volume Control